unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 * ADDED: Optional usage tracking mode
 * ADDED: Better handling for errors from forms submissions API
 * ADDED: Ability to use "caldera_forms_mailer" filter to disable using wp_mail() -- better emails, like winter, are coming.
-* FIXED: Bug affecting widget admin
+* FIXED: affecting widget admin
 * FIXED: Improper validation for email details
 * FIXED: Inability to disable forms from the admin.
 * FIXED: Issue preventing toggle buttons from toggling in forms.
 * FIXED: Issue with datapicker language in forms.
 * FIXED: Menu pinning
 * FIXED: Magic tags for checkbox fields in forms not showing proper value/label in form entry email
-* FIXED: Bug that caused a submission result to show code on screen.
+* FIXED: that caused a submission result to show code on screen.

 = Caldera Forms 1.3.4.2 ( March 31, 2016 ) =
-* FIXED: Bug that caused the DB update to not run on manually uploaded updates to Caldera Forms
+* FIXED: that caused the DB update to not run on manually uploaded updates to Caldera Forms
-* FIXED: Bug that caused calculation to fail if they used Math
+* FIXED: that caused calculation to fail if they used Math
-* FIXED: Bug that caused multiple file fields from being attached to mailer
+* FIXED: that caused multiple file fields from being attached to mailer
-* FIXED: Bug that stopped forms from being pinned to menu
+* FIXED: that stopped forms from being pinned to menu
-* FIXED: Bug that threw errors on pinning forms to menu
+* FIXED: that threw errors on pinning forms to menu
 * REMOVED : experimental code that caused stuff to die
 * ADDED : Additional Math support in calculations

 = Caldera Forms 1.3.4.1 ( March 30, 2016 ) =
 * ADDED: caldera_forms_pre_render_form for returning HTML early.
 * ADDED: Form ID and CF version as data attributes in outermost wrapping container for form.
-* FIXED: Bug preventing multiple files in same field from attaching to the email.
+* FIXED: preventing multiple files in same field from attaching to the email.
-* FIXED: Bug making multi-file upload fields, effectively always required.
+* FIXED: making multi-file upload fields, effectively always required.
-* FIXED: Bug causing conditional logic editor to be real slow.
+* FIXED: causing conditional logic editor to be real slow.
-* FIXED: Bug causing conditional logic editor to not show all conditionals.
+* FIXED: causing conditional logic editor to not show all conditionals.
-* FIXED: Bug causing multi-select checkbox fields to not be editable in entry editor.
+* FIXED: causing multi-select checkbox fields to not be editable in entry editor.
-* FIXED: Bug causing required checkbox fields, when not checked to not report why form wasn't submitted.
+* FIXED: causing required checkbox fields, when not checked to not report why form wasn't submitted.
-* FIXED: Bug causing CSV export and entry viewer to not properly display multi-select checkbox fields.
+* FIXED: causing CSV export and entry viewer to not properly display multi-select checkbox fields.
 * CHANGED: "Pin to Menu" to a more descriptive label.
 No change in functionality.
 * ADDED: caldera_forms_render_field_file filter to Change the file used to create the HTML for a field in the front-end.
 * ADDED: entry ID to caldera_forms_submit_post_process and caldera_forms_submit_process_start hooks & documented them.
 * ADDED: Caldera_Forms_Forms class to handle all form config CRUD.
 Refactored form saving for performance and extensibility:)
 * FIXED: Typo in default auto-responder message.
-* FIXED: Bug preventing variables from rendering in calculation fields.
+* FIXED: preventing variables from rendering in calculation fields.
 * IMPROVED: Validation error reporting.
 * IMPROVED: Handling AJAX false failures caused by PHP notices/warning/other funny markup form other plugins.

 = Caldera Forms 1.3.3.1 ( March 4, 2016) =
-* FIXED: Bug causing muti-page forms to validate when going back a page.... again.
+* FIXED: causing muti-page forms to validate when going back a page.... again.
 For reals this time.

 = Caldera Forms 1.3.3 ( February 29, 2016) =
-* FIXED: Bug preventing some field validation methods from showing
+* FIXED: preventing some field validation methods from showing
-* FIXED: Bug preventing some conditional fields from users add-on from showing
+* FIXED: preventing some conditional fields from users add-on from showing
 * FIXED: Issue preventing some calculations from working
-* FIXED: Bug causing muti-page forms to validate when going back a page.
+* FIXED: causing muti-page forms to validate when going back a page.

 = Caldera Forms 1.3.2.1 ( January 14, 2016 ) =
-* FIXED: Bug that caused calculations using checkboxes or Radio buttons to fail
+* FIXED: that caused calculations using checkboxes or Radio buttons to fail

 = Caldera Forms 1.3.2 ( January 14, 2016 ) =
-* FIXED: Bug preventing AJAX submissions on certain Apache configurations with ugly permalinks enabled in WordPress
+* FIXED: preventing AJAX submissions on certain Apache configurations with ugly permalinks enabled in WordPress
 * FIXED: Calculation fields with hidden fields not calculating.
 * ADDED: "caldera_forms_cf_ajax_api_url" filter -- Filter the URL for AJAX submissions
 * ADDED: Fallback for failed AJAX submissions -- 404s now cause submission via a synchronous request.